DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/nidoran-f.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Nidoran♀, the Poison Pin Pokémon.
 It is 1ft4in tall and 15lb heavy.
 A mild-mannered Pokémon that does not like to fight.
-Beware, its small horn secrete venom."
+Beware, its small horn secrete venom.", "pixelArt": true
 }
 {% endimage %}